jotaviobueno/api-sing-up-login/README.md

 Login and sing-up system with article creation

-##Start setting.
+## Default setting.
-npm i
+1* npm i.
-create a .env file with the name DB_HOST, and define the connection link with mongoose... or if you don't insert the direct link in the index, on line 14.
+2* create a .env file with the name DB_HOST, and define the connection link with mongoose... or if you don't insert the direct link in the index, on line 14.